acm-uga/archive/2019-02-18/README.md

 ]
 ```

-The output are just those nodes which form the minimum spanning tree:
+The output are just those edges which form the minimum spanning tree:

 ```
 [